173e/Sink/README.md

 ##SceneActor
 This extends the Actor class and all the Asset methods are directly built into it

+##SceneSprite
+This extends the SceneActor and has animation built into it so you can directly display animations in your game

 ##SceneGroup
 This extends the Group class and all the Asset methods are directly built into it